apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 > AMQP allows the use of multiple transactions per session,
 > `amqp:multi-txns-per-ssn`, however in this version Apache ActiveMQ Artemis will only
 > support single transactions per session

+### AMQP scheduling message delivery

+An AMQP message can provide scheduling information that controls the time in the future when the message will be delivered at the earliest.
+This information is provided by adding a message annotation to the sent message.

+There are two different message annotations that can be used to schedule a message for later delivery:

+* `x-opt-delivery-time`
+The specified value must be a positive long corresponding to the time the message should be made available for delivery (in milliseconds).

+* `x-opt-delivery-delay`
+The specified value must be a positive long corresponding to the amount of milliseconds after the broker receives the given message before it should be made available for delivery.

+if both annotations are present in the same message then the broker will prefer the more specific `x-opt-delivery-time` value.

 ## OpenWire